Intelligence in the Knowledge Society International conference

 Within the midst of this turbulent time, academic intelligence studies have developed gradually as a discipline, employing methods and theories from political science, international relations and security studies.
 The study of intelligence policies and organizations, as well as intelligence cultures and trans-national cooperation has complemented the traditional writing of intelligence history.

-At the crossroads of the Continental, Mediterranean and Central Europe, Romania lies in a triple geopolitical intersection that shapes a unique security culture and an international orientation translated into both a challenge and a strategic advantage.
+At the crossroads of the Continental, Mediterranean and Central Europe, Romania lies in a triple geopolitical intersection that shapes an unique security culture and an international orientation translated into both a challenge and a strategic advantage.

 For more than two decades, the Intelligence in the Knowledge Society conference, organized by the “Mihai Viteazul” National Intelligence Academy has represented a forum for encounters of intelligence academics and practitioners.
 While the barriers between the two professional groups sometimes seem insurmountable, the IKS conference has constantly and consistently contributed to the generation of a common language and to the sharing of information between scholars and representatives of intelligence services.
-The 2017 edition aims to improve on the achievements of the previous conferences and to bring together a diverse group of both academics and practitioners.

 Bob de GraaffIntelligence and security studies professor / University of Utrecht and Dutch Defense Academy